dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 > In this question-answer article, I will try that the answer of every question starts with example rather than theory (some unavoidable variation may be possible).
 I firmly believe if examples are clear, human mind is smart enough in generlization and creating theories.

-What is the difference between Measure, Tool, Technique, Method, Process?
+## What is the difference between Measure, Tool, Technique, Method, Process?
 - A measure is a way to calculate.
 It is a metric.
 For example mean, median, mode are measures to know the central tendency of data.
 - A tool is a physical object or software or app used to accomplish a task.
 For example, microsoft project for creating project scheule and identifying critical path.
 - A technique is a method or procedure used to accomplish a task.
 It refers to simple problem.
 For example: a technique used to open the lid of an air tight box.
 - A method is a systematic approach to solving a problem.
 It is more related to creativity and refers to larger problem.
 For example, method of cracking an IAS exam.
 - A process is a series of steps or actions taken to achieve a desired result.
 For example the process of hiring.

+## What is the meaning of sample in statistics and how it is different from observation?
+In statistics, **a sample is a subset of a population** that is chosen for the purpose of study.
+A sample is representation of population.
+The goal of sampling is to select a group of individuals from a population that will be representative of the population as a whole.
+The sample is used to make inferences about the population from which it was drawn.
+The sample is used to estimate population parameters, such as the mean or standard deviation, and to test hypotheses about the population.

+An observation, on the other hand, **refers to a single measurement or data point**.
+Observations are the individual pieces of data collected in a study.
+A sample can contain multiple observations, for example, a sample of 100 people can have multiple observations such as age, gender, income, etc. on each individual.

+In summary, a sample is a subset of a population that is chosen to represent the population, while an observation is a single data point or measurement collected from an individual within the sample.
+A sample is used to make inferences about the population, whereas observations are used to make inferences about the sample.

 ## What is the difference between statistics and census?
 Statistics is the science of collecting, organizing, analyzing, and interpreting data.
 It is about sample data (a portion of the entire population).
 Census is the process of collecting and counting data about a population.
 For example, to study economic wellbeing of tribal people if you can collect some sample data then it is part of statistics.
-But if you collect data of entire tribal population then it is census data.
+But if you collect data of the entire tribal population then it is census data.

 ## Are statistical measures and statistical methods the same?
-No, statistical measures and statistical methods are not the same.
-Statistical measures are the numerical values used to describe data, while statistical methods are the techniques used to analyze data.
+No, Statistical measures are the **numerical values** used to describe data, while statistical methods are the **techniques** used to analyze data.

 ## What are the different types of statistics?
 The different types of statistics are